jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/installation.md

    kubectl describe service proxy-public --namespace jhub
    ```

-7. To use JupyterHub, enter the external IP for the {}`proxy-public` service in
+7. To use JupyterHub, enter the external IP for the `proxy-public` service in
    to a browser.
 JupyterHub is running with a default *dummy* authenticator so
    entering any username and password combination will let you enter the hub.